 continent.
 Don Owens opened work for the Church of the Nazarene in Korea.
 Southern Baptist

-Convention adopted program calling for tripling of the number of missionaries (achieved by
+Convention adopted a strategy that calling for tripling the number of its missionaries (achieved by

 1949 - Southern Baptist Mission board opened work in Venezuela

-1951 - World Evangelical Alliance organized.
+1951 - World Evangelical Alliance was organized.
 Bill and Vonette Bright created Campus

 Crusade for Christ (now called Cru) at UCLA

 1952 - Church of the Nazarene entered New Zealand.
-Trans World Radio founded
+Trans World Radio was founded

-1953 - Walter Trobisch, who published I loved a girl in 1962, began pioneer
+1953 - Walter Trobisch, who would later write, I loved a girl, began pioneer

 missionary work in northern Cameroon.
-Nazarenes entered Panama
+The Nazarenes entered Panama

 1954 - Mennonite Board of Missions and Charities opened work in Cuba.
-Argentina Revival
+Argentine Revival

 broke out during a Tommy Hicks crusade.